Glazing Bars

 Lonsdale Patent Glazing & Rooflights – YouTube

-At Lonsdale we recommend glazing bars are installed at a minimum pitch of 15 degrees for optimum weather-tightness and also at this pitch rain water flows faster enough to carry debris off the glass roof so the glazing bars and glass remain cleaner.
+At Lonsdale we recommend glazing bars are installed at a minimum pitch of 15 degrees for optimum weather-tightness and also at this pitch rain water flows faster enough to carry debris off the glass roof so the rooflight bars and glass remain cleaner.
 However, glazing bars are available that can be installed as low as 5 degree pitch and still remain weather-tight.

 Contact our team today to start your glazing bar installation process!